sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

 - Risk is very low on LDV​ especially if under the proactive disclosure threshold of $10K
-- LDV procurements go though many of the same steps as >$1M​
+- LDV procurements go through many of the same steps as >$1M​
 - Opportunity to better distribute GC contract $
 - Big contracts will always go to big companies.
 But with small contracts that the big players are less interested in, there is an opportunity to make it easier for folks other than the usual suspects to get contracts.​